Alfresco/docs-alfresco/content-services/community/develop/rest-api-guide/searching.md

 ### Faceted search

-Now when we have covered the basics let's look at a couple of the more interesting features of the search API, faceting and term highlighting.
+Now when we have covered the basics let's look at a couple of the more interesting features of the search API, faceting, pivots and term highlighting.

 There are two types of facets; queries and fields.
 A query facet returns the count of results for the given query, you